sertel/actris/papers/CONCUR20.md

 mechanisation (e.g. `λ w. ∃ (x:Z), w = int`, while the paper uses set inclusion (e.g. `λ w. w ∈ Z`).
 The definitions are effectively identical.

+Polymorphism in the paper is done over the type kinds (e.g. `∀ (X :k).A`), where the mechanisation uses concrete types that are parametric on a kind (e.g. `∀ (X : lty k Σ).A`).
+This is just syntactic sugar to be less explicit in the paper.

 ## Examples

 The parallel receive example in Section 4 can be found in